ING considers sale of UK, Canadian online banks

 LONDON British Airways owner IAG said it will return 500 million euros (423 million pounds) to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.

-AMSTERDAM Dutch bank and insurer ING ING.AS, which has been forced to sell assets in return for receiving state aid during the financial crisis, said it is considering the sale of its online banking businesses in the UK and Canada.
+AMSTERDAM Dutch bank and insurer ING ING.AS, which has been forced to sell assets in return for receiving state aid during the financial crisis, said on Thursday it is considering divesting its online banking businesses in the U.K. and Canada.

-It did not give a value for either of the two online banking units but said they have 1.8 million customers in Canada and more than 1.5 million customers in the United Kingdom.

-ING received 10 billion euros ($12.3 billion) in Dutch state aid during the 2008 financial crisis.

-As a condition of its bailout, it agreed with the European Commission to reduce its balance sheet, split its bank and insurance operations, and sell assets such as its Dutch bank unit WestlandUtrecht and its U.S. online bank ING Direct.

-But it is also selling other assets as it streamlines its businesses and raises funds to repay the state, and the Canadian and UK online banking businesses are part of that review, a spokeswoman for the bank said.

-"ING continuously evaluates its portfolio of businesses, in line with its stated objective of sharpening its focus," ING said in a statement, adding that it was "reviewing strategic options" for the Canadian and UK units.
+"ING continuously evaluates its portfolio of businesses, in line with its stated objective of sharpening its focus," it said in a statement, adding that it was "reviewing strategic options for ING Direct Canada and ING Direct."

-ING agreed to sell ING Direct, its U.S. online bank, to Capital One Financial Corp (COF.N) last year for about $9 billion in stock and cash: the deal was finally approved in February.

 LONDON British Airways owner IAG said it will return 500 million euros (423 million pounds) to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.